White Cliffs, New Mexico

 White Cliffs is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States.
-It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, it had a population of 371.

+Geography

-The community is in the western part of the county, 5 mi northeast of Gallup, the county seat.
+The community is in the western part of the county, 5 mi northeast of Gallup, the county seat, and 4 mi west of Church Rock.
 The CDP takes its name from a set of 600 ft cliffs that rise 2 mi to the north.

+According to the U.S. Census Bureau, the White Cliffs CDP has an area of 0.43 sqmi, all land.
+The community is bordered to the east by the Puerco River, which flows southwest into Gallup and ultimately joins the Little Colorado River near Holbrook, Arizona.

 Demographics

+White Cliffs was first listed as a CDP prior to the 2020 census.

 Education

 It is in Gallup-McKinley County Public Schools.